 An introductory study of human behaviour that covers physiology, sensation, perception, learning, memory, cognition, motivation, states of consciousness, and methodology.
 A prerequisite for all other courses in the Department, normally followed by PSY 105.

-Individual and Social Behaviour An introductory study of human behavio
+Individual and Social Behaviour

 An introductory study of human behaviour that covers development, intelligence, personality, abnormal personality, psychotherapy, social psychology, and methodology.
 A prerequisite for many courses in the Department.
 Prerequisite: PSY 104.